 it’s possible to distinguish the modules that allow reuse and support calls by various channels (authorization and authentication services, search engines, audit, etc.);

-the business sets forth requirements for the system blocks at different rates; the importance of the quick release of the individual block also varies;
+the business sets forth requirements for the system blocks at different rates; the importance of a quick release of individual blocks also varies;

 there’s a commercial need to make frequent changes in an individual block in the future (to follow a trend or the marketing strategy);

 strategic business objectives require or will require a point-like scaling or different rates of changes in various points of the application;